samuelcaldas/YTMusicPromoHider/README.md

 ## Credits

-This extension was created by [your name] using Bing's chat mode.
-Bing is a chatbot that can help you with various tasks, such as generating code, poems, stories, essays, songs, and more.
-You can chat with Bing here.
+This extension was created by Samuel Caldas using Bing's chat mode.

 ## License